 You love language and communication, but have you ever thought of teaching the art of speech and articulation?
 Combine your desire to teach with the passion you have for all kinds of communication, including discussion and argumentation, rhetoric, interpersonal, even communication theory and processes.
-With a degree to teach speech communication in grades 7-12, you’ll be prepared to direct junior high and high school speech activities and keep the importance of intriguing speech and communication alive.
+With a speech education degree from Wayne State, you’ll be able to teach speech communication in grades 7-12.
+You’ll be prepared to direct junior high and high school speech activities and keep the importance of intriguing speech and communication alive.

 Percent of recent WSC graduates employed or in graduate school

 Professional education: 27-33

 To graduate from WSC: 120 hours minimum (education programs may require more)

 Wayne State has the keys to your success and offers just what you need to become well prepared for the real world.